 Step 2: Mac OS X or Linux server receives a job, spins up a Container/VM instance, connects the instance to the device over USB and starts the session.

-Step 3: When the session is done the Container/VM instance is killed, the device cleaned and system is ready for the next session.
+Step 3: When the session is done the Container/VM instance is killed, the device cleaned and the system is ready for the next session.

 Benefits of Containerization for Mobile DevOps

-Using containers as part of your mobile devops has several benefits:
+Using containers as part of your mobile DevOps has several benefits:

 As the sessions are executed every time in a fresh firewalled container that is then discarded after each session it is very unlikely that there is any leakage of data or any other security risks from one session to another.

 Firewalled containers form a secure sandbox for each test session and any changes made during the session impact only the sandbox for the duration of that session.